AndranSargsyan/andransargsyan/README.md

 I work with data end-to-end: collecting and cleaning it, building structured models, and turning it into dashboards and reports that help teams make better decisions.

-Based in Yerevan, Armenia.
 My background combines hands-on data analytics experience with a degree in marketing, which means I bring both technical and business context to the work.
 I understand not just how to process data, but what it represents and why it matters.